simonoxen/plastimatch/doc/sphinx/plastimatch.rst

     --weight "2 0.5 0.1" \
     01.mha 02.mha 03.mha

+.. _plastimatch_adjust:

 plastimatch adjust
 ------------------
 The *adjust* command is used to adjust the intensity values within an image.
-The adjustment operations available are truncation and linear scaling.
+The adjustment operations available are truncation, linear scaling, histogram matching as well as global and local linear matching.

 The command line usage is given as follows::

   Usage: plastimatch adjust [options]
-  Required:
+  Options:
+    -h, --help                    display this help message
+        --hist-levels <arg>       number of histogram bins for histogram matching, default is 1024
+        --hist-match <arg>        reference image for histogram matching --hist-points <arg>       number of match points for histogram matching, default is 10
+        --hist-threshold          threshold at mean intensity (simple background exclusion) for histogram matching
         --input <arg>             input directory or filename
+        --input-mask <arg>        input image mask, only affects --linear-match and --local-match
+        --linear <arg>            shift and scale image intensities, provide a string with "<shift> <scale>"
+        --linear-match <arg>      reference image for linear matching with mean and std
+        --local-match <arg>       reference image for patch-wise shift and scale.
+You must specify the --patch-size
+        --local-blending-off      no trilinear interpolation of shifts and scales
-    --output <arg>      output image
+        --local-scale-out <arg>   filename to store pixel-wise scales --local-shift-out <arg>   filename to store pixel-wise shifts --output <arg>            output image
-  Optional:
+        --patch-size <arg>        patch size for local matching; provide 1 "n" or 3 values "nx ny nz"
         --pw-linear <arg>         a string that forms a piecewise linear map from input values to output values, of the form "in1,out1,in2,out2,..."
+        --ref-mask <arg>          reference image mask, only affects --linear-match and --local-match
+        --version                 display the program version

 The adjust command can be used to make a piecewise linear adjustment of